mantidproject/documents/Design/SystemTestRepoMerge.md

 #### Remote Servers

-We need to decide where to put the data.
-It seems logical to have a central copy, say Dropbox or Linode and then have local mirrors for faster access.
+[TODO] We need to decide where to put the data.
+It seems logical to have a central copy, say on Linode and then have local mirrors at each facility for faster access.
+Developers would *pull* from the local one but *push* to the central one.

+### Workflow for Adding a File

+In order for the build servers torun correctly, care will need to be taken when adding a new file as it will have to be present in the central store **before** pushing the commits that reference it to the git remote.
+It is proposed that a git alias is created called `add-test-data` that will call a script `git-add-test-data` with paths to file(s) as argument(s).
+For each file, `filename.ext`, the script will

+* compute the MD5 hash using `cmake -E md5sum`;
+* rename the real file to `EXTERNALDATA_filename.ext.%(hash)`, where `%(hash)` is the MD5 hash;
+* store the MD5 hash in a text file named `filename.ext.md5`;
+* upload `EXTERNALDATA_filename.ext.%(hash)` to the central store as `http://fileserver.org/MD5/%(hash)`; **Question: Is this a good idea?**
+* run `git add filename.ext.md5`;

+The alias can be setup with the command `git config --global alias.add-test-data "!bash Code/Tools/Git/git-add-test-data"`.
+It is suggested that a new `SetupForDevelopment.sh` script is created, analogous to the (VTK script)[http://public.kitware.com/gitweb?p=VTK.git;a=blob;f=Utilities/SetupForDevelopment.sh], that sets up the git aliases for a developer.

 ### System Test History